snipercup/CataX/.project-management/maintenance-tasks.md

 ### Process for Generating Maintenance Tasks

 1. **Pick a goal**
-   - Generate a number between 1 and 13.
+   - Generate a number between 1 and 15 and write it down.
 Commit to the goal from the 'Refactoring & Code Quality Improvement Goals' that corresponds to the resulting number.

 2. **Analyze the codebase**
    - The AI scans the codebase to identify scripts, scenes, or folders that require maintenance based on the selected refactoring or quality improvement goal.